The wrapped Fukaya category of plumbings: Introduction

 The aim of the current paper is to compute wrapped Fukaya categories of plumbing spaces via the local-to-global approach, using the techniques established in \cite{hocolim, Karabas-Lee24}.
 We note that plumbing spaces admit ``simple" Lagrangian skeletons, where ``simple" refers to the fact that these skeletons are unions of smooth Lagrangian submanifolds intersecting transversally.
 This simplicity makes plumbing spaces ideal examples for demonstrating ``local-to-global" computations.

 Plumbing spaces are interesting spaces to study, even without mentioning their simple Lagrangian skeletons.
 In the literature, numerous known results shed light on these spaces.
-For instance, Abouzaid and Smith \cite{Abouzaid-Smith12} investigated generation results for the compact Fukaya categories of plumbing spaces satisfying some conditions.
+For instance, Abouzaid \cite{Abouzaid11} computed the Lagrangian Floer homology of two zero sections in a plumbing space, where the plumbing space is obtained by plumbing two cotangent bundles whose zero sections intersect clearly.
+Abouzaid and Smith \cite{Abouzaid-Smith12} investigated generation results for the compact Fukaya categories of plumbing spaces satisfying some conditions.
 Etgu and Lekili \cite{Etgu-Lekili17, Etgu-Lekili19} and Ekholm and Lekili \cite{Ekholm-Lekili17} explored Koszul duality patterns within the wrapped and compact Fukaya categories of plumbing spaces, again satisfying some conditions.
 Additionally, Lekili and Ueda \cite{lekili-ueda} studied the homological mirror symmetry of Milnor fibers with simple singularities, which can be seen as a particular class of plumbing spaces.
+Recently, Hu, Lau, and Tan \cite{Hu-Lau-Tan24} studied localized mirrors of (framed) Lagrangian immersions in certain plumbing spaces of real dimension four, and Nakajima quiver varieties are constructed as the localized mirrors.

 To be more precise, let us briefly recall the construction of plumbing spaces.
 One can find more detailed explanations on the construction in Section \ref{section plumbing space}.
 Plumbing spaces are constructed by doing surgeries of cotangent bundles.
 The surgery information can be encoded in a quiver with extra data, which we call the {\em plumbing quiver} and {\em plumbing data}.
 More precisely, one can assign a cotangent bundle to each vertex of the given plumbing quiver.
 If there exists an arrow connecting two vertices, then one ``combines" two cotangent bundles assigned to those vertices.
 The given plumbing data and the direction of the arrow determine the way of combining two cotangent bundles.